InterQnet: A Heterogeneous Full-Stack Approach to Co-designing Scalable Quantum Networks: Network Architecture and Protocols

 \subsubsection{Simulating Optical Quantum Communications}

-The primary challenge in simulating fiber-optic quantum communication lies in the large Hilbert space required to model the many optical modes involved.
-Simulating open quantum systems with density matrices for such large systems is computationally expensive.
-Even with their sparsity, the exponentially increasing memory demands of sparse density matrices quickly make simulations intractable for systems with high local Hilbert space dimensions and multiple modes.
-To address this situation, we employed tensor networks to efficiently represent large state vectors as matrix product states~\cite{orus2014practical}.
+The objective of simulating optical quantum communications is to analyze the effect of noise on realistic communication experiments.
+However, modeling realistic systems requires simulating large Hilbert spaces.
+Density matrices soon become computationally intractable to model large systems.
+To address this issue, we use tensor networks~\cite{orus2014practical} to simulate the sparsely entangled quantum states in quantum communications.
+Moreover, to model noise using tensor networks, we implement trajectory-based simulations to simulate open system dynamics.

-\Cref{fig:TN_memory} compares the memory requirements for simulating a polarization-based entanglement swapping experiment~\cite{scherer2009quantum} using tensor networks versus sparse density matrices, showing a substantial reduction in memory usage as the Hilbert space dimension increases.
+Figure~\ref{fig:TN_memory} compares the memory requirements for simulating a polarization-based entanglement swapping experiment~\cite{scherer2009quantum} using tensor networks versus sparse density matrices, showing a substantial reduction in memory usage as the Hilbert space dimension increases.

-We employ quantum trajectory theory~\cite{carmichael1993quantum}---which simulates open quantum system dynamics---to model the evolution of system statistics throughout the experiment.
 Kraus operators corresponding to the relevant noise models (e.g., amplitude damping, amplification, and depolarization) are applied to the matrix product states as they evolve through the system.
 These Kraus operators are applied probabilistically, with probabilities determined by the unnormalized weights of each trajectory \cite{isakov2021simulations}.
-Computing these probabilities for every iteration of a Monte Carlo experiment is computationally expensive and inefficient.
-Therefore, we developed a novel trajectory caching scheme.
-Since most quantum channels have certain trajectories that occur far more frequently than others, the required calculations for these common trajectories are performed only once, after which the cached results are reused for the majority of Monte Carlo samples.
+Computing these probabilities for every iteration of a Monte Carlo experiment is computationally expensive and inefficient, thus we developed a novel trajectory caching scheme.
+Since most quantum channels in communication systems have certain trajectories that occur far more frequently than others, the required calculations for these common trajectories are performed only once, after which the cached results are reused for the majority of Monte Carlo samples.